 Rome is situated along the shores of Tiber.
-What makes this city one of the most special is the fact that within its boundaries, there is Vatican City - the smallest country in the world.
+What makes this city one of the most special is that within its boundaries, there is Vatican City - the smallest country in the world.
 Rome is not only visited for its beauty and remarkable attributes.
-Many students who decided to study medicine in Italy are led here because of the several universities located around the city.
+Many students who decided to study medicine in Italy are led here because of the several universities around the city.

-Nowadays, Campus Bio-Medico University offers only a 6-year medical course entirely taught in English.
+Currently, Campus Bio-Medico University offers only a 6-year medical course taught in English.
 The curriculum consists of pre-clinical and clinical years.
 The purpose of the pre-clinical years is to educate you on the basic knowledge of medicine.

 When it comes to the clinical years, there’s not much theory involved.
 Most of the subjects are devoted to acquiring practical skills.
-For this purpose, you will be granted access to the teaching hospital, simulators, and every kind of training that can help you grow your medical mind.
+For this purpose, you will be granted access to the teaching hospital, simulators, and training that can help you grow your medical mind.

 Contact us for FREE to learn more about your opportunities to study medicine in English here or in Europe.

 The annual cost of the 6-year medical programme here is $19,350 paid in 3 instalments throughout the academic year.

 Applying for this university doesn’t require the usual IMAT examination.
 The university organises its own exam, which consists of 100 multiple-choice questions.
 They include logical thinking, basic science knowledge in Biology, Chemistry, Physics, Maths, and some general knowledge questions.
 The duration of the exam is 2 hours and 30 minutes.

 If your native language is not English, you will need a proficiency certificate that proves your level of knowledge.